It's like having a pharmacist for a best friend

 Each mL of light yellow-to-orange liquid contains 80 mg of lopinavir and 20 mg of ritonavir.
 Nonmedicinal ingredients: acesulfame potassium, alcohol, artificial cotton candy flavour, citric acid, glycerin, high fructose corn syrup, Magnasweet-110 flavour, menthol, natural and artificial vanilla flavour, peppermint oil, polyoxyl 40 hydrogenated castor oil, povidone, propylene glycol, saccharin sodium, sodium chloride, sodium citrate, and water.

 The usual recommended dose for adults is 400 mg lopinavir and 100 mg ritonavir taken twice daily.
-If recommended by a doctor, people who have not taken anti-HIV medications before can take this medication as a once-daily dose of 800 mg lopinavir and 200 mg ritonavir.
-People who have previously been treated with anti-HIV medications and women who are pregnant must take the recommended twice-daily dose.
+If recommended by a doctor, some people may be able to take this medication as a once-daily dose of 800 mg lopinavir and 200 mg ritonavir.
+W omen who are pregnant must take the recommended twice-daily dose.

 The recommended dose for children between 6 months and 18 years of age is based on body weight or body surface area and will be calculated by the doctor using the child's weight and height.
 Children and adolescents less than 18 years of age should take this medication twice daily.